scenerystack/community/docs/reference/api/scenery/ParallelDOM.md

 Get an array containing all pdom attributes that have been added to this Node's primary sibling.

+#### setPDOMAttributes( attributes : <span style="font-weight: 400;">PDOMAttribute[]</span> ) {: #setPDOMAttributes data-toc-label='setPDOMAttributes' }

+Sets all of the attributes for this Node's accessible content at once.
+See setPDOMAttribute for more information.

+Clears the old list of attributes before setting to this attribute list.

 #### setPDOMAttribute( attribute : <span style="font-weight: 400;"><span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">string</span></span>, value : <span style="font-weight: 400;">[PDOMValueType](../scenery/ParallelDOM.md#PDOMValueType) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span> | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span></span>, providedOptions? : <span style="font-weight: 400;">SetPDOMAttributeOptions</span> ) {: #setPDOMAttribute data-toc-label='setPDOMAttribute' }

 Set a particular attribute or property for this Node's primary sibling, generally to provide extra semantic information for